 Steps in the Transition Process

-The transition begins when a company partners with an EoR to begin hiring abroad in legal compliance.
-The EoR will then direct the company in the necessary documentation and the operational steps, since contractors in most countries require different tax forms than employees.
-In the US, for example, the 1099 form for contractors is replaced with the W-2 form filed by the EoR for each employee.
+The transition begins when a company partners with an EOR (global peo) to hire abroad.
+The EOR will then direct the company in the necessary documentation and the operational steps, since contractors in most countries require different tax forms than employees.
+In the US, for example, the is replaced with the filed by the EOR for each employee.

 Step 2 – Communication with the Contractors